airpair/starter-ionic-application-for-integrating-parse/post.md

 We listen for the `$stateChangeError` and if it is in fact the `noUser` error then we route to the Login Screen using the `app-login` state of the `ui-router`.

-Since the `tab` state is  `abstract` all child states of must also have successfully resolved the parent state, this ensures the user in logged in before executing any state of the application
+Since the `tab` state is  `abstract` all child states of it must also have successfully resolved the parent state, this ensures the user is logged in before executing any state of the application

 ```javascript,linenums=true
 $rootScope.$on('$stateChangeError',